 When the supply decreases, demand remains unchanged then the supply curve shift to the left from SS to S1 S2When supply decreases to S1 S2, it creates an excess demand at the old equilibrium price of OP this leads to competition among buyers, which raise the price increase in price leads to rising leads to rise in supply and fall in demand.
 These changes continue till the new equilibrium to established at point E.

-- When government feels that the price fixed by the forces of demand and supply is not remunerative from the producer’s point of view the it fixes a prices (known as price floor) which is more then the equilibrium price.
+- When government feels that the price fixed by the forces of demand and supply is not remunerative from the producer’s point of view it fixes prices (known as a price floor) which is more than the equilibrium price.

-- Most well-known examples of impossible of price floor are agriculture price support programs and minimum legislation
+- Most well-known examples of impossible price flofloorse agriculture price support programs and minimum legislation

-- Indian Government maintains a vary of price support programs for various agricultural product like wheat sugarcane etc and the floor is normally set a level higher than the market determined price for there goods.
+- Indian Government maintains a variety of price support programs for various agricultural prproductsike wheat sugarcane etc and the floor is normally set a at level higher than the market-determined price for their goods.

-This effect of floor prices can be better understood with the help of figure
+This effect of floor prices can be better understood with the help of the figure

 - Demand for food and biofuels constantly increasing.

-- In the increase in demand for fertilizer for crop growth.
+- With the increase in demand for fertilizer for crop growth.

 - Population growth.